Horse insurance cover options, exclusions, costs and more

-Once you’ve notified your insurer, they will inform you what you need to do to complete the claims process.
-You’ll typically have to fill out a claim form and provide supporting documentation for your claim.
+Once you’ve notified your insurer, they will inform you of what you need to do to complete the claims process.
+You’ll typically have to fill out a claims form and provide supporting documentation for your claim.

-You’ll typically have to pay an excess when you make a claim, though the exact amount will be calculated based on an assessment of risk.
-When calculating the amount of your benefit payment, your insurer will not pay a sum that exceeds the value of your horse, trailer or equipment as shown in your policy schedule.
+You will have to pay an excess when you make a claim, though the exact amount will be calculated based on an assessment of risk.
+When calculating your benefit payment, your insurer will not pay a sum that exceeds the value of your horse, trailer or equipment as shown in your policy schedule.

-A cooling-off period (typically 14 days in length) applies to horse insurance policies.
-This means that you have 14 days once you have been issued your policy to change your mind and cancel cover, and you will receive a full refund of any premiums you have paid.
+A cooling-off period (typically 14 days in length) will apply to your horse insurance policy.
+This means you have 14 days, once you have been issued with your policy, to change your mind, cancel your cover and receive a full refund of any premiums you have paid.

-If you’re considering taking out horse insurance cover, it’s a good idea to get a veterinarian to examine your horse for any health problems before purchasing cover.
-However, even if your horse passes a vet’s examination, insurance companies may still specify a number of exclusions based on your animal’s pre-existing conditions.
-With this in mind, it’s often best to purchase adequate cover before you even buy your horse.
-This is the easiest and safest way to guarantee peace of mind and financial security when it comes to looking after your horse.
+If you’re considering taking out horse insurance cover, it’s a good idea to get a veterinarian to examine your horse for any health problems before purchasing.
+However, even if your horse passes a vet’s examination, insurance companies may still specify a number of exclusions based on your animal’s health.

 For your peace of mind, match your horse insurance to your needs and take out cover as soon as you feasibly can.